SevenSecrets/brezaa_test/README.md

 This is a tech test for Brezaa.

+## Usage

+First, set up the environment and database.

+1. Create a Mongo database, I'm using the Atlas cloud so the connection is to there.
+The password is hidden as an environment variable so set up a `.env` file with your database password inside as MONGODB_PASS.

+2. The database uses two collections named `users` and `reviews`.
+The schemas are already defined.

+3. Run the server using `npm start`.
+The server runs on port 3000.

 ### User Stories

 1. POST /users/signup returns user data in JSON format like: